I-4-1-54.Evidentiary Documents (Exhibits)

 If the hearing transcript shows an exhibit was stricken from the record but it remains on the exhibit list, the CRA will line through the entry on the exhibit list.

 Each stricken exhibit must be identified on the exhibit list as such.
-If an explanation is not present, the CRA will add “Stricken from the record by ALJ” the following notation on the exhibit list.
+If an explanation is not present, the CRA will add “Stricken from the record by ALJ” on the exhibit list.

 D. Exhibits or Documents Not Related to Claimant

-If an exhibit or other document that forms part of the administrative record appears to pertain (in whole or part) to an individual other than the claimant, the CRA will refer the case to a CCPRB analyst.
-The analyst will consider the impact of the evidence on the defensibility of the case:
+If an exhibit or other document that forms part of the administrative record appears to pertain (in whole or in part) to an individual other than the claimant, the CRA will refer the case to a CCPRB analyst.
+The analyst will consider the impact of the evidence on the defensibility of the case and:

-If the AC either erroneously relied on the information, or overlooked that the ALJ erroneously relied on the information, the AC will request voluntary remand in the case.
+If the AC either erroneously relied on the information, or overlooked that the ALJ erroneously relied on the information, recommend that the AC request voluntary remand in the case.

-When the evidence does not impact the defensibility of the case, the analyst will return the case to the CRA.
+When the evidence does not affect the defensibility of the case, return the case to the CRA.
 In some cases, it may be necessary for the CRA to redact certain material.
 If the entire exhibit pertains to another individual, the CRA must redact the entire document.

 E. Special Considerations in Paper Cases

 The CRA must ensure there is an exhibit list in all cases.
 When there is no exhibit list, or there is only a proposed exhibit list, the CRA must prepare the exhibit list in final form.